mason-krause/wetrade/docs/settings.rst

 ---------------------------------

-.. py:data:: enable_cloud_logging
+.. py:data:: enable_logging
   :type: bool
   :value: False

-You can use this flag to enable Google Cloud Logging integration.
-This allows you to access and store logs from Google's convenient web UI which makes it easy to keep track of your trading activity especially when using multiple accounts.
+You can use this flag to enable logging using python's *logging* module if you've set up :ref:`Google Cloud integration <gcloud>` and run *setup_cloud_logging()*, this allows you to store and access logs in Google's convenient web UI which makes it easy to keep track of your trading activity especially when using multiple accounts.

 .. py:data:: quote_bucket
   :type: str